Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-Cluster-member galaxies were selected photometrically using the red-sequence technique \cite{gladdersyee2000}.
-We generated a photometry catalog with Source Extractor \citep{Bertin1996} in two filters that bracket the 4000\AA\ break feature in typical elliptical galaxies at the cluster redshift.
+Cluster member galaxies were selected photometrically, using the red-sequence technique \cite{gladdersyee2000}.
+We generated a photometry catalogue with Source Extractor \citep{Bertin1996} in two filters that bracket the 4000\AA\ break feature in typical elliptical galaxies at the cluster redshift.
 Galaxies were identified as cluster members based on their color with respect to the red sequence in a color-magnitude diagram.
-Where available, we used spectroscopic information to refine the selection.
-In most clusters, we used archival \hst~data for both filters; the specific filter selection changes based on the availability of archival data and the cluster redshift (see cluster-by-cluster descriptions in \autoref{sec.clustermodels}).
+In most clusters, we used archival \hst~data for both filters; the specific filter selection changes based on the availability of archival data and the cluster redshift (see \autoref{tab.redseq} for complete information on the red sequence construction).
 The exception is SPT-CL\,J0516$-$5755, for which only one archival \hst~filter is available.
 For this cluster, we used the F150W2 as the red filter, as the 4000\AA\ break feature in this filter is comfortably red of F606W at the cluster redshift ($z=0.9656$).